FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/hydraulic-structure-editor/Hydraulic Structure Editor.rst

    * - Side- or slope-tapered inlet
      - 0.2

-.. note:: These values are based on the *Hydraulic Design of Highway Culverts – HDS-5 – Third Edition* and used in outlet control flow calculations.
+.. note:: These values are based on the *Hydraulic Design of Highway Culverts – HDS-5 – Third Edition* and used in inlet control flow calculations.

 .. _bridge_example: